 The Hungry, Happy and Dumpling Hero food trucks are located beside the light park offering a festive holiday menu that includes Christmas dinner, apple cranberry salad, a turkey salad sandwich, among others.
 Beside the artisan market, there’s a cotton candy stall and a food market that features guilty pleasure comfort foods like mac n’cheese and two-bite brownies as well as the feature cocktail for $12.

-Noël takes place from November 28 to December 31.
+Noël has extended its dates and will now run from November 28 to January 5.
 Tickets are $20 and can be purchased in advance online or at the box office.
 For more information and to purchase tickets, visit noelchristmas.ca